NYC Construction Accident Lawyers

 Contact us today and learn how we can help coordinate your case, so as to ensure you are taking advantage of every legal option.
 Our NYC lawyers have recovered millions for injured construction workers throughout Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 You can reach us online or by phone at 212-235-1197.

-3 Reasons To Talk To A Personal Injury Lawyer Before A Workers’ Comp Attorney
+3 Reasons To Talk To A Construction Accident Lawyer Before A Workers’ Comp Attorney

 Following a serious on-the-job injury, your first instinct may be to try to get money through workers’ comp as quickly as possible, especially if you have no paycheck coming in.